pgxn/rfcs/text/0003-meta-spec-v2.md

     *   **abstract**: A [String](#string) containing a short description of the app.
     *   **lib**: A [Path](#path) pointing to a directory of additional files to install, such as support libraries or modules.
+This directory need not be present in the distribution, but should be present once the package has been built.
     *   **man**: A [Path](#path) pointing to a man page or directory of man pages created by the build process.
+This directory need not be present in the distribution, but should be present once the package has been built.
     *   **html**: A [Path](#path) pointing to an HTML file or directory of HTML files created by the build process.
+This directory need not be present in the distribution, but should be present once the package has been built.

 ##### meta-spec #####